 Projects determined to meet the affordable housing policy goals of the State will be considered for a new Conditional Allocation.

 4) New Conditional Allocation Fees

-If the Authority revokes the existing Conditional Allocation and issues a new Conditional Allocation, the Project will be required to pay another non-refundable Reservation or Determination fee.
+If the Authority revokes the existing Conditional Allocation and issues a new Conditional Allocation, the Project may be required to pay another non-refundable fee.